 Wills vs. Trusts: What They Mean for Your Inheritance in Probate

 Wills and trusts are two commonly utilized tools used to ensure the proper transfer of assets after death.
 But what exactly is a will?
 What is a trust?
 How are wills and trusts similar or different?
-After reading this article, you should have a better understanding of the basics and differences regarding these two tools and how they are used.
+After reading this article on wills vs trusts, you should have a better understanding of the basics and differences, and how they are used.

 A will is a written document that a person uses to define how their possessions and property will be distributed upon his or her death.
 The person’s accumulated property is known as an estate.
 The creator of the will is referred to as the testator.
 The testator designates, or names, beneficiaries in the will document.
 A beneficiary is someone or something that will receive a share of the testator’s estate upon the testator’s death.
 The testator can name one or multiple beneficiaries.
 The testator also designates an executor.
 An executor is the person in charge of carrying out the directions of the will.

 In order for a will to be valid, the circumstances surrounding the creation of the document and the document itself must adhere to certain requirements.
 Since wills are governed by state law and each state’s will laws vary, you should check your state’s requirements.
 Here are some of the general requirements that are common for valid will creation:

 - The testator must be of majority age, which generally means he or she must be at least 18 years of age.

 - He or she must have the intent to create a will

 - He or she must have the physical and mental capacity to create a will.

 - Wills are typically required to be signed by the testator and a certain number of witnesses.

 Some people believe that once a will is created, it cannot be revoked.
 However, this is incorrect.
 All wills can be revoked by the testator until the testator dies.
 A will can be revoked typically in three different ways: